I used to be afraid. . .

 I understand the feelings of betrayal and the aftermath of foolishness.
 I understand how this leads to the ideas that say, “Shame on me.”
 I get it.

 I am imperfect.
 I am human.
 I have faults and flaws and feelings, emotions, fears and secrets.
 I have all of the above; yet somehow, I had to find a way to break free from this way of thinking.
 Otherwise, I’d be trapped for the rest of my life.
-And dig it, I laugh when people fold their eyebrow and scrunch their face as if to believe none of this applies to them.
+And dig it, I laugh when people fold their eyebrows and scrunch their face as if to believe none of this applies to them.

 The truth is we all have vulnerabilities.
 We all have weaknesses.
 We all have an Achilles heel.
 We all have a weakness in spite of our greatest strengths, which we hide because hey, someone might look to shoot us down.

 For the record, there is a difference between paranoia and anxiety.
 There is a difference between paranoia and depression as well.
-Although characteristics are the same, the resounding fears come from lack of worthiness, which is why at my worst; I believed the worst was going to happen to me.
+Although characteristics are the same, the resounding fears come from lack of worthiness, which is why at my worst, I believed the worst was going to happen to me.
 This is not because I was paranoid.
 No, this was because I never believed that I deserved anything better.

 I had to change this.
 I had to break away so that I could be free.
 I needed to be better and release myself so that I could stop this constant flood of internal judgment.